Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 Rise to Prominence

 By the early 1990s, Asefi had established himself as one of Afghanistan's foremost painters.
 Around 1991, Prime Minister Fazal Haq Khaliqyar personally opened his art show at the hall of the Artists' Union of Afghanistan, presenting him with a medal and later commissioning him to decorate the Prime Minister's building.
 About a year before the Taliban seized power, officials under President Burhanuddin Rabbani asked Asefi to decorate both the presidential palace — the Arg — and the Foreign Ministry.
 More than sixty of his paintings hung between the two locations.
 His works also adorned the Nangarhar Palace, Bank-e-Millie Afghan and its Zabuli Museum, De-Afghanistan Bank, Afghanistan International Bank, the Ministry of Public Health, and numerous other public and private buildings.
-He used the income from these commissions to purchase a plot of land in Kabul — the future site of the Asefi Art Gallery.
+In 1995, after an exhibition at the Kabul Municipality, President Rabbani gifted him a plot of land in recognition of his talent and years of work — the future site of the Asefi Art Gallery.

 Rise to Prominence - Image 1